About TrueDEK Linear Bases

 Do I have to use ARC waterproofing supplies, or can I use different products?

-Some waterproofing products will not bond well to the plastic foundation.
-The waterproofing products ARC carries have proven to work over thousands of installations, and we stand behind them.
-Using other products may work, but you'll have to experiment to build the confidence you'll want to have before laying the tile.
+Many waterproofing products will not bond well to plastic shower bases.
+The waterproofing products ARC has developed have proven to work over thousands of installations, and we stand behind them.
+Using other products may or may not work, but you'll have to experiment to feel confident in the long-term results.
 Whatever you use has to do the job for the long haul.

 Do I need to tape the joints around a shadow box, niche, or built in bench?